sunpy/sunpy/docs/guide/data_types/timeseries.rst

-Similar to the TimeSeries, the metadata has some properties for convenient access to the global metadata details, including `~sunpy.timeseries.TimeSeriesMetaData.columns` as a list of strings, `~sunpy.timeseries.TimeSeriesMetaData.index` values and `~sunpy.timeseries.TimeSeriesMetaData.time_range` of the data.
+Similar to the TimeSeries, the metadata has some properties for convenient access to the global metadata details, including `~sunpy.timeseries.TimeSeriesMetaData.columns` as a list of strings,  and `~sunpy.timeseries.TimeSeriesMetaData.time_range` of the data.
 Beyond this, there are properties to get lists of details for all the entries in the `~sunpy.timeseries.TimeSeriesMetaData` object, including `~sunpy.timeseries.TimeSeriesMetaData.timeranges`, `~sunpy.timeseries.TimeSeriesMetaData.columns` (as a list of string column names) and `~sunpy.timeseries.TimeSeriesMetaData.metas`.
-Similar to TimeSeries objects you can `~sunpy.timeseries.TimeSeriesMetaData.truncate` and `~sunpy.timeseries.TimeSeriesMetaData.concatenate` `~sunpy.timeseries.TimeSeriesMetaData` objects, but generally you won't need to do this as it is done automatically when actioned on the TimeSeries.
+Similar to TimeSeries objects you can `~sunpy.timeseries.TimeSeriesMetaData.concatenate` `~sunpy.timeseries.TimeSeriesMetaData` objects, but generally you won't need to do this as it is done automatically when actioned on the TimeSeries.
 Note that when truncating a `~sunpy.timeseries.TimeSeriesMetaData`